NethermindEth/Forta-Agents/CompoundV3-Bots/Reserves-Monitor/README.md

 This bot monitors reserves in Compound v3 `Comet` contracts.
 It emits an alert if contract `reserves` reaches the `targetReserves`.

-Note that the bot is configurable through the `agent.config.ts` file.
+The bot is configurable through the `agent.config.ts` file, in which the Comet addresses for each network can be set and an alert interval or cooldown can be chosen to avoid alert flooding.

 ## Supported Chains